imransilvake/scss-framework/README.md

 ## Support
-If you are good in scss, help me improve this scss framework.
+If you are good in css and scss, join in and improve this framework with me.

 ## License